jeremygradisher/resources/cool-websites.md

 https://www.remove.bg/ - Remove Image Background: 100% automatically – in 5 seconds – without a single click – for free.
 For free, this keeps your pics pretty small.
 Like 600px limit.

 https://pictory.ai/ - Automatically create short, highly-sharable branded videos from your long form content.
+Our free trial plan allows you to create 3 video projects, each of up to 10 mins long!

 https://www.capitoltrades.com/ - shows what the politicians are investing in.